mmazanec22/whistlblowr/README.md

 ## Summary

-WhistlBlowr is an interface that allows users to include media uploads with their tip/complaint submissions to the corruption investigation non-profit, [Project Six](https://thesecretsix.com/)
+WhistlBlowr is an interface that allows users to include media uploads with submissions to a generic Wordpress form.

 This project was created by Alex Stevenson, Ben Van Sickle, Joe Mazrimas, and Melanie Mazanec over 8 days in September 2016 for Project Six as part of their final project at Dev Bootcamp.
 This repo contains our beta version.